-Active transportation recommendations include regulatory and wayfinding signage and a class 1 multi-use path.
-The alignment of the proposed class 1 path is recommended on the east side of the roadway due to the available right-of-way.
-There is an existing grove of trees immediately north of the Silver Lake Resort entrance that may be affected for the implementation of a class 1 path.
+Active transportation recommendations include regulatory and wayfinding signage and a class I multi-use path.
+The alignment of the proposed class I path is recommended on the east side of the roadway due to the available right-of-way.
+There is an existing grove of trees immediately north of the Silver Lake Resort entrance that may be affected for the implementation of a class I path.
 A pre-fabricated multi-modal bridge crossing may also be needed to allow people to cross over Alger Creek.
-The area is also a popular equestrian destination, so special design consideration can be explored as a shared facility if needed.
+The area is also a popular equestrian destination, so special design consideration can be explored as a shared facility or class II if needed.